-- cheapest of the three options
+- The cheapest of the three options.

-- ideal for small rooms
+- Ideal for small rooms.

-- portable so you can move it into another room
+- Portable so you can move it into another room.

-- takes up valuable floor space
+- Takes up valuable floor space.

-- not as effective as larger systems
+- Nowhere near as effective as larger built-in systems.

-Wall Mounted Systems (aka split system)
+Wall-Mounted Systems (aka a split system)

 Here are the pros and cons:

-- very efficient (if you choose the correct unit for the size of your room)
+- Very efficient (if you choose the correct unit for the size of your room).

-- doesn’t take up floor space
+- Doesn’t take up any floor space.

-- not as discreet as a ducted system
+- Not as discreet as a ducted system.

-This system has a fan bolted to the outside of the home, but instead of a wall mounted unit, the outlet is ducted to the ceiling.
+This system has a fan bolted to the outside of the home, but instead of a wall-mounted unit, the outlet is ducted to the ceiling.